 Cabometix and Enhertz received action by raising their thresholds because they were recognized as end-of-life treatments.
 Similarly, Japan uses a higher-than-normal standard (7.5 million yen/QALY) *16 for anticancer drugs, so these were found to receive similar consideration in Japan and the UK.

 The results of the Japanese cost-effectiveness evaluation of Kymriah (generic name: tisagen lecleucel) are shown in Table 8.
 The report does not disclose patient percentages due to company secrecy, so detailed analysis results are not available.
 For the leukemia indication, the price was judged to be reasonable with an ICER category of less than 7.5 million yen/QALY for both target populations, but for the lymphoma indication, the price exceeded this threshold.
 As a result, a 4.3% price adjustment was made; since the NICE evaluation guidance did not meet the criteria for end-of-life treatment, the evaluation was made at the usual standard (20,000 to 30,000 pounds per QALY).
-Japan used a higher-than-usual standard (7.5 million yen/QALY) for evaluation, resulting in a difference in the overall evaluation between the two countries.
+Japan used a higher-than-normal standard (7.5 million yen/QALY) for evaluation, resulting in a difference in overall evaluation between the two countries.
 Although this is different from the overall evaluation, we would like to add that NICE recommends the use of Kymriah through the CDF, so it is possible to use it clinically in both Japan and the UK.

-Table 8 Results of Cost-Effectiveness Evaluation of Kimuria in Japan
+Table 8 Results of cost-effectiveness evaluation of Kimuria in Japan

 Table.8 Results of Kimria's cost-effectiveness assessment of Japan